jgeller112/cogsci_researchmethod/content/home/hero.md

 +++
 # Hero widget.
 widget = "hero"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 20  # Order that this section will appear.
+headless = false  # This file represents a page section. active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear.

 title = "Hello!"